nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/thingy53/building_thingy53.rst

       west build -b *board_target* -d *destination_directory_name*

    The board target should be ``thingy53/nrf5340/cpuapp`` or ``thingy53/nrf5340/cpuapp/ns`` when building samples for the application core.
-   The proper child image for ``thingy53/nrf5340/cpunet`` will be built automatically.
+   The image for ``thingy53/nrf5340/cpunet`` will be built automatically.
    See :ref:`thingy53_build_pgm_targets` for details.

 #.
 Program the sample or application: